BarkBuff/PlantWiki/README.md

-# PlantWiki v1 – Industrial NLP Chatbot for Manufacturing Insights
+# Vektor v1 – Industrial NLP Chatbot for Manufacturing Insights

 - “How many Class A defects this week?”
 - “How do I reset the dryer?”